rollerworks/search-docs/processing_searches.rst

     $condition = $payload->searchCondition;

 That's it, all input processing, optimizing and error handling is taken care of, but there is more.
-The processor creates ``searchCode`` which solves the form POST redirect handling for you.
+The processor creates a ``searchCode`` which solves the form POST redirect handling for you.

 And this example can be used for both a Form, or a REST API end-point with one minor